 Leibniz’s fascination with symbol systems led, after his success with calculus, into a lifelong project to develop an artificial symbolic language to express geometric quality or ‘shape’.
 He called it analysis situs, his characteristica geometrica.
 He opposed the Cartesian school that relied on a reduction of geometric shape to geometric quantity through the use of coordinate systems.
 He objected that the universal language of quantity, namely arithmetic and algebra, is not well tailored to the subject of geometric quality, and exclusive use of this reduction leads to many difficulties.
 He hoped his new system would be more convenient for writing, hence remembering and communicating, facts about shapes.
 He thought it should have a role in pure geometry, which is concerned with ‘natural’ shapes like points, lines, and circles, and a role in architecture, biology, and engineering, or anywhere shapes are recorded and communicated.

-Here is the beginning of a collection of translations of Leibniz’s key writings on the analysis situs.
-The collection is set to be published by Oxford University Press, hopefully by early 2025, as part of the series New Texts in the History of Philosophy, which they publish on behalf of the British Society for the History of Philosophy.
-I am editor and a translator; David Jekel is another translator.
-Notes, comments, criticisms, corrections, and any other contributions are warmly welcomed by email.
-We are happy to receive philosophical reflections or remarks on the subject matter as well.
+The page linked below has our most up-to-date collection of translations of Leibniz’s key writings on the analysis situs.
+The collection is set to be published by Oxford University Press, hopefully by the end of 2026, as part of the New Texts in the History of Philosophy series, which they publish on behalf of the British Society for the History of Philosophy.

 There is only one published collection of Leibniz’s writings on this topic, by J. Echeverría, but the temporal scope is narrow and the original Latin is translated there to French.
 The (original language) Akademie-Ausgabe will include new volumes on this topic, but these editions aim for manuscript accuracy and comprehensive inclusion, making them very difficult to appreciate for all but professional Leibniz scholars.